 Ah well, live and learn I guess.
-So last week, I did change my portfolio mix to be more diverse and in line with my age, but also upped my contribution to the maximum allowed limit (see the 2010 401K and IRA maximums).
-If this is the beginning of a stock market boom, I definitely want to dollar cost average and boost my returns over the next 5 to 10 years.
+So last week, I did change my portfolio mix to be more diverse and in line with my age, but also upped my contribution to the maximum allowed limit (see the latest 401K and IRA maximums).
+If this is the beginning of another stock market boom, I definitely want to dollar cost average and boost my returns over the next 5 to 10 years.

 Lessons Learned and Next Steps.
-Continued regular savings matter a lot.
+Continued and regular savings matter a lot.
 Most people agree that, given enough time, 401(k) accounts can recover from market losses.
 What’s impossible, however, is building more savings if you don’t save enough to begin with.
-If you have continued contributing to your retirement account throughout the stock-market debacle—and even better, if your employer continues to match your contributions—your account probably has more in total dollars than you expected.
-Younger people, who have smaller balances to begin with, will see a bigger impact from their regular savings.
+If you have continued contributing to your retirement account throughout periods of stock-market volatility—and even better, if your employer continues to match your contributions—your account probably has more in total dollars than you expected.
+Younger people in particular, who have smaller balances to begin with, will see a bigger impact from their regular savings.

-Like me, most people have enjoyed a nice jump in their 401k, IRA and other retirement accounts as the stock market recovered over the last 6 months,.
-In fact according to the WSJ, despite the biggest and broadest decline in financial markets in a generation, the median 401(k) retirement account at Vanguard Group on Sept.
-30, 2009, was up 7% from where it was two years earlier, when the market was near its all-time high.
+Like me, most people have enjoyed a nice jump in their 401k, IRA and other retirement accounts as the stock market recovered over the last year.
+In fact according to the WSJ, despite the biggest and broadest decline in financial markets in a generation, the median 401(k) retirement account at Vanguard Group was up 12% from where it was two years earlier, when the market was near its all-time high.
 In the last 6 months, the average account is up 18%.